THE ULTIMATE MEN’S DRESS SHOE GUIDE

-In order to understand a style, one must first understand the components that make up a men’s dress shoe.
-From front to back a dress shoe is divided into four parts: toe, vamp, facing and quarter.
-It is the placement or construction of these pieces that give the following dress shoes their unique style.
+In order to understand a particular style, one should first understand the components that make up men’s dress shoes generally.
+Working from front to back, a dress shoe is divided into four parts: toe, vamp, facing, and quarter.
+It is the placement and/or construction of these pieces that give the following dress shoes their unique style.

 TYPES OF DRESS SHOES

 The oxford is the most basic and timeless of the dress shoes, and a great starting point if you’re looking for a classic staple.
 They are very versatile option that can be dressed up with formal wear or down for a more casual arena.
 Gaining its name from its history at Oxford University, oxfords were a newer version of the popular Oxonians that were popular at the university circa 1800.
 This half-boot style was – at century’s turn – judged outdated, and students began looking for an alternative style.
 The oxford shoe was was the fulfillment of longings for something modern.

 The shoe is characterized by its facing being stitched under the vamp.
 This is called “closed lacing.”
 The facing’s placement provides a slim silhouette that hugs the foot’s contour.
 It is on account of its minimalism (and ability to go with just about everything) that the oxford enjoys its popularity.
 For general everyday wear, there are many colors from which to choose, in both leather and suede.
 For business attire, dark brown, cordovan, English tan, and black leather are your safest choices.
 If you’ll be pairing them with a tuxedo (formalwear), best to wear black patent leather.